 It may be challenging to lose the weight you gain during pregnancy.
 It is, therefore, advisable to delay another pregnancy until your body fully recovers after losing the excess weight.

-Can High Doses of Folic Acid Help With My Obese Pregnancy?
+Can High Doses of Folic Acid Help With Getting Pregnant while Obese?

 Yes, if you have a BMI above 30, taking a 5mg dosage of folic acid is advisable.
 The usual folic acid dosage is 400mcg.
 Therefore, you will need a prescription for the high dosage.

 Folic acid is instrumental in preventing the baby’s NTD development (Neural Tube Defects).
 The high dosage increases the level of folic acid in your body, which prevents your baby from developing conditions such as spina bifida.

 Having a BMI of 30 or higher calls for close monitoring of your pregnancy.
 A doctor will recommend the necessary steps and tests to take while pregnant overweight.
 Some of the tests include:

 Sleep apnea is a common condition that arises with obesity during pregnancy.
 It is a severe condition that increases your risk of preeclampsia—as such, getting an evaluation and treatment from a specialist is vital once you display the signs.
 It would be best to watch out for signs of loud snoring, gasping for air while asleep, hypersomnia, insomnia or frequent morning headaches.